I knew my son was dyslexic in Reception.

 I had not been able to get his needs met by the school.

-My own background: brought up by a single mother, may have informed how I managed and responded to communications with the school.
+My own background: brought may have informed how I managed and responded to communications with the school.
 Several parents of dyslexic children took their children out of the school and home schooled them.
 I often wonder if this would have been a better choice for us.

 But then, is this close to exclusion?